Julien-Marcou/RendezVous.js/README.md

 	// To get the year of the datepicker rdv.getYear();

+	// To get the decade of the datepicker rdv.getDecade();

 	// To set the date of the datepicker
 	// (combination of the 3 previous)
 	rdv.setDate(day, month, year);